 Rogue security applications masquerade as real virus or spyware-protection programs for the sole purpose of separating you from your money.
 At best, the programs do nothing; you simply lose however much money you paid for what is, essentially, worthless junk.
 At worst, these programs can track your keystrokes and steal your personal information from your PC.

 Perpetrators of rogue security software scams use a wide variety of methods to fool potential victims.
-One very common method is to pop up a flashing or other seemingly scary message when you visit a website that tells you "Your PC is infected with a virus.
-Click here to fix".
+One very common method is to pop up a flashing or other frightening message when you visit a website that tells you "Your PC is infected with a virus.
+Click here to fix."

 If you click on the ad, you may be authorizing it to download the malicious software to your computer and, once installed, you will keep getting messages about viruses, spyware, etc. on your PC that can only by fixed by buying the "premium" version of the product.
 Of course, there are no viruses on your PC except for the rogue security program itself.

-Ultimately all the security software in world can't save you from poor judgment.
-The Web is littered with threats that rely on carelessness and trickery to sneak past your security suite.
-Developing good browsing habits are the best way to protect yourself and your data.
-This means not logging into online banking sites or shopping while using public Wi-Fi networks, being suspicious of things like Facebook apps (especially those that promise free goods for filling out surveys) and only download files from trusted sources.
-And when you get that e-mail, in all caps, promising the latest celebrity sex tape, don't click the link.
+This means not logging into online banking sites or shopping while using public Wi-Fi networks, being suspicious of things like Facebook apps (especially those that promise free goods for filling out surveys) and only downloading files from trusted sources.

 For Your PC